abdulbaasitt/COMP0132_RHWT4/README.md

-To install this package, clone the repository into the src folder of your workspace:
+Install this package by clone the repository into the src folder of your workspace:

 ```
 cd ../your_ws